jaspinwall/revv/README.md

 prevent the action.
 Note also that Rails 5 makes belongs_to requires the associated record, in contrast to previous version that the associated record was optional.

-After_create to associate the new product with the current user as the product seller.
-The before_update and before_destroy check that the action is performed by product seller and prevents either a buyer or other sellers to make changes or delete the product.
+After_create callback associates the newly created product seller with the current user.
+The before_update and before_destroy callbacks check that the actions update and destroy is only performed by product's seller.
+These callbacks prevent either a buyer or other sellers to make changes or delete the products which don't belong to them.
-The controllers are left generic to allow the demonstration of the callback feature.
+For this project, the controllers are purposely left generic to make it easy the demonstration of these callbacks feature.

 It is the Rails philosophy to keep the controllers thin, to restrict the models to act mostly on persisting and retrieving records and to create ActiveSupport::Concern and Plain Old Ruby Objects (POGO) to deal with business logic or code that requires access to more than one model.

-To keep this application simple, I have created a ActiveSupport::Concern module StripeConnect to be mixed into the StripeController using 'include StripeConnect'.
-StripeConnect implements the logic to connect Stripe account with OAuth.
+To separate areas of responsibilities, I have created a ActiveSupport::Concern module StripeConnect to be mixed into the
+StripeController.
+StripeConnect implements the Oauth logic to connect the sellers' Stripe account with the application.
+We achieve this by using 'include StripeConnect'.
+Another valid approach would be to create a Ruby class to decouple the logic.
+I used the ActiveSupport::Concern to show how Rails allows the developer to keep controllers and models simpler and thinner.
+Mixins and inheritance are very important techniques, each having advantagages modeling real world objects and behaviors.

 The product model has the class method Product.allowed_to_create? which returns a boolean that determines whether the logged user is allowed to create a new product.
 This method